hexalang/Hexa/docs/reference.md

 	fun draw() {}
 }

-// Single inheritance (first in the list) but any number of traits or interfaces allowed (in any order) class Circle Shape Trait Interface {
+// Single inheritance (the first in the list) but any number of traits or interfaces allowed (in any order) class Circle Shape Trait Interface {
 	fun draw() { // NOTE `override` is not required - but signature must match
 		// Draw circle
-		super.draw() // Call parent method
+		super.draw() // Call the parent method
 	}

 	new () {